Handshake (computing): Dial-up access modems

 One classic example of handshaking is that of dial-up modems, which typically negotiate communication parameters for a brief period when a connection is first established, and there after use those parameters to provide optimal information transfer over the channel as a function of its quality and capacity.
 The "squealing" (which is actually a sound that changes in pitch 100 times every second) noises made by some modems with speaker output immediately after a connection is established are in fact the sounds of modems at both ends engaging in a handshaking procedure; once the procedure is completed, the speaker might be silenced, depending on the settings of operating system or the application controlling the modem.

 Serial "Hardware Handshaking"

 This frequently used term describes the use of RTS and CTS signals over a serial interconnection.
 It is, however, not quite correct; it's not a true form of handshaking, and is better described as flow control.

+Mobile device charging

+In mobile device chargers offering special quick-charge abilities to supported devices, the charging process will switch up to a higher output voltage for increased power transfer.
+But this could cause serious damage to an unsupported device or even result in a fire.
+It is therefore very important for the device and charger to first perform a handshake to "agree" on mutually supported charge parameters.
+If such a charger can't identify the connected device or determine its compatibility, it will default to normal but much slower charge parameters within the USB standard.